Sarah Solemani: Early life

 Solemani was born in the London Borough of Camden and grew up in Crouch End.
-Her father is a Persian Jewish mathematics lecturer (now retired).
-After passing her A levels at the Henrietta Barnett School, she took a gap year before reading Social and Political Sciences (now the Human, Social and Political Sciences Tripos) at New Hall, Cambridge and graduating with an MA (Hons).
+Her father, Akiva, is a retired mathematics lecturer of Iranian Jewish origins.
+Her mother Rachel, died from cancer when Sarah was 16.
+After passing her A levels at the Henrietta Barnett School, she took a gap year before reading Social and Political Sciences (now the Human, Social and Political Sciences Tripos) at New Hall, Cambridge and graduating MA (Cantab).
 At Cambridge, she joined the Footlights performance troupe, becoming social secretary during her first year and later vice president.

 Career

 Theatre

 Solemani was a member of the National Youth Theatre during her gap year, during which time she appeared as Elaine in the West End theatre production of The Graduate and as Ayesha in the critically acclaimed National Theatre production of Sanctuary.

 She was a member of the Young Writer's Group attached to the Royal Court Theatre, and a writer at the Young Vic Theatre.
 Two plays she wrote were produced at Soho Theatre.
 Another of her works, The Cost of Things (2010), was presented at the Public Theater New York under the aegis of the Old Vic Theatre as part of the TS Eliot Project.
 In 2011, she wrote The Baron which received the Old Vic New Voices 'Ignite' award.

 In 2009, Solemani appeared in Simon Stephens' play Pornography at the Tricycle Theatre in London and, in 2012, as Maryam in The House of Bernarda Alba at the Almeida Theatre.
 She wrote Up the Royal Borough, part of an evening of plays in response to Owen Jones' Chavs at the Lyric Hammersmith.
 It gained good reviews.